 - View the Harvard-wide online course catalog

-- View a sample list of relevant crime, punishment, and violence courses (updated Spring 2021) at Harvard
+- View a sample list of relevant Harvard crime, punishment, and violence courses (updated 8/26/22)

-Based at Harvard Kennedy School, the student-led Criminal Justice PIC (Professional Interest Council) convenes students from across the University who are interested in creating a network for shared communication around criminal justice reform, careers in criminal justice, or opportunities for activism.
+Based at Harvard Kennedy School, the student-led Safety and Justice PIC (Professional Interest Council) convenes students from across the University who are interested in creating a network for shared communication around criminal justice reform, careers in criminal justice, or opportunities for activism.

 The PIC and PCJ host a wide variety of events.
 Past events include: